 How safe are magnetic lashes?

-“Most lash enhancement products can be harmful to the eye, whether it's by directly damaging the lashes with harsh adhesives or irritating the skin and ocular surface with hazardous ingredients or fumes,” says Dr. Diane Hilal-Campo, a a board-certified ophthalmologist based in Oakland, New Jersey and founder of Twenty/Twenty Beauty.
+“Most lash enhancement products can be harmful to the eye, whether it's by directly damaging the lashes with harsh adhesives or irritating the skin and ocular surface with hazardous ingredients or fumes,” says Diane Hilal-Campo, MD, a board-certified ophthalmologist based in Oakland, New Jersey and founder of Twenty/Twenty Beauty.
 However, magnetic lashes do have an advantage.
 As Hilal-Campo explains, “they adhere more gently, with less risk of pulling on the delicate skin or lashes (or worse, pulling out lashes!).”

 She also points out that while the ingredients in the majority of magnetic lash adhesives aren't particularly clean, they're a lot better than the ones used in regular ones.
 “Traditional lash adhesives contain formaldehyde and formaldehyde donors, which are linked to cancer, can cause allergic skin reactions, and destroy the meibomian gland structures around the eyes and lead to death of the eyelash follicles.
 Magnetic liners do not contain formaldehyde so are safer,” says Campo.
 “Some magnetic liners do contain PEG [polyethylene glycol]; I avoid this ingredient in my formulas because it can be contaminated with known carcinogen ethylene oxide, exposure to which can be hazardous over time.”
 Otherwise, she says that aside from reactions that can happen to those who are allergic, magnetic liner ingredients aren't particularly unsafe.